 A Step-By-Step Guide To Revealing Your Niche Ranking Factors

 Start by analyzing what kind of websites appear in your SERPs

 For instance, that's what kind of websites users see for a search query "SEO services":

-Another factor that can be revealed straight from the SERP is the presence of an exact matching keyword in the on-page elements: title, meta description, and URL-address.
+Another factor that can be revealed straight from the SERP is the presence of an exact matching keyword in the on-page SEO elements: title, meta description, and URL-address.

 Doing this might be problematic for an extensive keyword set, yet it's still worth a shot on a small set of your most relevant keywords.

 And if you're optimizing for various locations, it might get even more time-consuming.
 In this case, you'll need a tool that can show your search engine results in multiple locations.

 Check your competition in terms of website speed and mobile friendliness

 Once again, user comfort is a priority.
 So, regardless of what factors are important in your niche, such universal characteristics will always matter.